ern0/shrinkshot/README.md

 The idea and some sample images come from a question issued by *Thomas* on the Software Recommendation (StackExchange) site.

-The actual conversation is done by **ImageMagick*.
+The actual conversation is done by **ImageMagick**.

 ShrinkShot is using **UPNG** library to load and parse PNG files.
 It's included in the repository as a GIT submodule.

 ## Copyright

 Use it as you want.
-I'll be happy if you mention it in the credits.
+I'll be happy if you integrate it and mention it in the credits.